tomedunn/the-finished-book/_monsters/adventure-encounter-difficulties/adventure-encounter-difficulties.md

 <figure id="fig:encounter-difficulty-pdf-2014">
     {% include_relative fig-encounter-difficulty-pdf-2014-small.html %}
     {% include_relative fig-encounter-difficulty-pdf-2014-large.html %}
-    <figcaption>Distribution of encounter adjusted XP values relative to half the party's adventuring day budget for combat encounter found in adventure books published by WotC.</figcaption>
+    <figcaption>Distribution of encounter adjusted XP totals relative to half the party's adventuring day budget for combat encounters found in adventure books published by WotC.</figcaption>
 </figure>

 We can look at this data more granularly by focusing on how each encounter's adjusted XP total compares to half the party's adventuring day XP budget, as shown in Fig. \figref{fig:encounter-difficulty-pdf-2014} (above).
 With the exception of Trivial encounters, the number of encounters decreases as their relative XP total goes up.